 Rooibos, or red bush tea as it is commonly called, is an herb that comes exclusively from South Africa.
 It has been around for the past 300 years but only recently gained popularity as a tea.
 Rooibos has smoky, sweet, and vanilla flavors that pair deliciously with the spices commonly associated with chai tea.

 Rooibos is not only delicious, but it also has many health benefits.
+As someone who cannot drink caffeine I find Rooibos tea the perfect alternative.

 HOWEVER, Chai Tea Lattes traditionally use black tea.